 The University-Wide Committee on Sexual Misconduct ("UWC") provides an accessible, representative, and trained body to answer informal inquiries and fairly and expeditiously address formal and informal complaints of sexual misconduct.
-Any current or former Yale faculty member,[1] trainee, student, or managerial or professional employee ("staff member" [2]) who wishes to bring a claim that he or she has been harmed as the result of sexual misconduct may bring a complaint to the UWC, so long as three conditions are met: First, the complaint must be filed within the time limits for bringing complaints set out in Sections 6 and 7.1 of these procedures.
-Second, the person accused of sexual misconduct must be a Yale faculty member, trainee, student, or staff member at the time the complaint is filed.[3]
-Third, the alleged misconduct must have occurred at a time when all parties were Yale faculty members, trainees, students, or staff members.
-Please note: Only students may bring complaints to the UWC against staff members, [4] and the UWC is not empowered to hear complaints made by or against members of Yale's collective bargaining units or excluded clerical and technical employees.[5]
+Any current or former Yale faculty member, [1] trainee, student, or managerial or professional employee ("staff member" [2]) who wishes to bring a claim that he or she has been harmed as the result of sexual misconduct may bring a complaint to the UWC, so long as two conditions are met: First, the person accused of sexual misconduct must be a Yale faculty member, trainee, student, or staff member at the time the complaint is filed.[3]
+Second, the alleged misconduct must have occurred at a time when all parties were Yale faculty members, trainees, students, or staff members.
+Please note: Only students and trainees may bring complaints to the UWC against staff members, [4] and the UWC is not empowered to hear complaints made by or against members of Yale's collective bargaining units or excluded clerical and technical employees.[5]